 Bake-Sale [German Chocolate] Brownies, p.
 518-519

 Saturday’s baking was for a simple brownie recipe to bring along to a dinner party at some friends house that night (tasty fajitas were the main course).
-Amazingly, we had all the ingredients for the brownies in our cupboard, which meant no special trips to the grocery store were necessary.
+We though of getting them delivered from cream chargers delivery Melbourne, but, amazingly, we had all the ingredients for the brownies in our cupboard, which meant no special trips to the grocery store were necessary.
 To add to the amazement, we also had butterscotch chips and coconut flakes on hand, so those plain brownies quickly turned into German chocolate brownies (melted the butterscotch on top of the baked brownies and added toasted coconut flakes).
+With 24/7 nangs delivery in Melbourne, making whipped cream is not a hard task.
 The bars were a hit, and only two came home with me.
 Don’t they look pretty in my Polish pottery dish?
 Yes, they do!

 Almond Biscotti, p.
 516-517

 As you can see, the biscotti recipe was just the flip of a page away from the brownie recipe – coincidence?

 On Sunday after a hearty breakfast of turkey bacon, eggs and homemade bread with Keweenaw Kitchen thimbleberry jam, I flipped open the biscotti recipe.
 Again, all ingredients were readily available in the cupboard.
 My cupboard’s stock boy is amazing!